shiva1239/FarmMotion_Visualizer/README.md

 ### Login Page
 ![Login Page](Images/login.png)
-*Description: This is the login page where existing users can log in.*
+*This is the login page where existing users can log in.*

 ### Register Page
 ![Register Page](Images/register.png)
-*Description: New users can register on this page to create an account.*
+*New users can register on this page to create an account.*

 ### Home Page
 ![Home Page](Images/home.png)
-*Description: The main page of the application where users can navigate to different features.*
+*The main page of the application where users can navigate to different features.*

 ### CSV Upload
 ![CSV Upload](Images/csvupload.png)
-*Description: Page to upload CSV files for movement and population data.*
+*Page to upload CSV files for movement and population data.*

 ### Movement Data
 ![Movement Data](Images/Movement_Data.png)
-*Description: Well-normalized representation of imported movement data.*
+*Well-normalized representation of imported movement data.*

 ### Population Data
 ![Population Data](Images/Population_Data.png)
-*Description: Well-normalized representation of imported population data.*
+*Well-normalized representation of imported population data.*

 ### Animal Animation
 ![Animal Animation](Images/Animal_Animation.png)
-*Description: Animation page showing fictional movement of animals between farms.*
+*Animation page showing fictional movement of animals between farms.*

 ## Getting Started